hyperchomp/prgl/README.md

 ## Installation

 At this point it is not recommended to start development using the framework, but if you are interested in how it is being developed or would like to fork the project for something you are working on you are more than welcome to.
-You can install pr3d on Linux systems very simply with the below steps:
+You can install prgl on Linux systems very simply with the below steps:

 ```
-git clone git@github.com:hyperchomp/pr3d.git
+git clone git@github.com:hyperchomp/prgl.git
-cd pr3d
+cd prgl
 mkdir build-debug
 CC=clang cmake -DCMAKE_BUILD_TYPE=Debug ..
 make